 Also, she points out when students start at a different school – for example moving from primary school to high school – they must make sure the educators know about the child’s asthma and correct management.

-It is also a good idea to speak with your child, to remind them to tell their teachers when they experience symptoms, and any triggers they might be aware of.
+It is also a good idea to speak with your child/student, to remind them to tell their teachers when they experience symptoms, and any triggers they might be aware of.

-As children return to school, Asthma Australia wants parents and kids to be “asthma-ready”.
+As children return to school, Asthma Australia wants parents, teachers and kids to be “asthma-ready”.